UFHCC-BCBSR/cb-merge-bigwigs/README.md

-# RM1Merged BigWigs for Deeptools Profile Plots
+# Merge BigWigs for Deeptools Profile Plots

 This repository contains scripts for merging ATAC-seq bigWig files by biological condition to prepare aggregate signal tracks for visualization with deeptools (`computeMatrix` and `plotProfile`/`plotHeatmap`).